 - Register to vote in New York State Elections

 You will be asked to provide either your 9 digit DMV number (driver's license or non-driver number), or the last four digits of your social security number.

 If you do not have a DMV or social security number, you may use a valid photo ID, a current utility bill, bank statement, paycheck, government check or some other government document that shows your name and address.

 *If you are unable to verify your identity before Election Day, you will be asked for ID when you vote for the first time.

 Voting in Primary Elections

-You must be enrolled in one of the 5 recognized parties (i.e., Democratic, Republican, Conservative, Green, Working Families, Independence, Women's Equality or Reform) and there must be a primary in the party in which you are enrolled.
+You must be enrolled in one of the 8 recognized parties (i.e., Democratic, Republican, Conservative, Working Families, Green, Libertarian, Independence, SAM) and there must be a primary in the party in which you are enrolled.

 Where do I vote?

-Each year, 65 to 75 days before the General Election, you should receive a postcard from the Board of Elections verifying your current address.
+Each year, you should receive a postcard from the Board of Elections verifying your current address.
 This card also indicates the location of your polling place and whether or not this place is accessible to the handicapped.
 If you have any questions about the information provided, call your County Board of Elections.

 How can I obtain an absentee ballot?